joseima/ToDo/README.md

 https://joseima.github.io/ToDo/

-Mange your ouwn daiy agenda adding and completing tasks in a dinamic way using local storage.
+Mange your own daiy agenda adding and completing tasks in a dinamic way using local storage.

 Pure React aplication